List of Nintendo development teams: Nintendo Systems

 Nintendo Systems Co., Ltd. is a joint venture company between Nintendo and DeNA with the first owning 80% of shares, therefore making it a subsidiary, and the second owning 20%.
 The company works on multiple services for Nintendo systems, including the Nintendo eShop and Nintendo Accounts.
 The company was established in 2023 with Nintendo's Tetsuya Sasaki as its representative director and president.

 Nintendo Technology Development (NTD)

-Nintendo Technology Development Inc. (or NTD) is a Washington-based hardware focused Research & Development group for Nintendo.
+Nintendo Technology Development Inc. (or NTD) is a Washington-based hardware focused Research & Development subsidiary for Nintendo.
 The group focuses on the creation of various software technologies, hardware tools, and SDKs for first-party use and third-party licensing across Nintendo platforms, in collaboration with the Nintendo Platform Technology Development division.

 Several side projects and unreleased prototypes are commonly linked to this Washington based subsidiary.
 NTD is also responsible for some low-level coding.
-Howard Cheng serves as the division's president.
+Howard Cheng serves as the company president.